coliath/FinalProject/README.md

 * CSS/SASS
 * HTML

-And the backend is a Ruby on Rails application with PostgreSQL as the data store.
+And the back-end is a Ruby on Rails application with PostgreSQL as the data store.

 ### Contact